Landscape with summer trees

 Sally Pinhey is one of Britain’s foremost botanical illustrators.
-Her work is known for its liveliness, charm and detail as well as botanical accuracy.
-She has illustrated three specialist books.
+Her work is known for its liveliness, charm and detail as well as botanical accuracy, holding numerous RHS Medals.
+She has illustrated 5 specialist books.

 Parts of other books were produced for Dorling Kindersley, Aurum Press, Top That Publishing and Church House publications.
 See Books, Paintings and Prints pages.

 Sally accepts commissions for publishing and commercial work.
 She has never missed a deadline.

 A trained teacher with a Masters degree, Sally has earned respect for her distance learning course “Drawing for Botanists”.

 Sally was an Art Tutor at Kingston Maurward College, Dorset between 1999 and 2021, Sally is also a former tutor at the Eden Project, Cornwall and The Springhead Trust, Shaftesbury and is available to tutor workshops at special request in drawing, watercolour, and/or botany for artists and gardeners.

 She was an invited demonstrator from 2002 to 2005 at Art in Action.